sewdough/Liminality/README.md

 ## Installation

 I've included an automatic installation script via `install.py` with the source.
+(You will need a current version of Python (3.6x) as well as PIP, which comes with 3.4x by default)
 This will create all subdirectories needed that aren't present in the .zip as well as a blank presets.json file, and will automatically install the required pip packages.

 Afterwards, you can run `liminality.py`